 Comments, conversation, sharing, subscription: I welcome communication with anyone who feels a kinship with one or more of the themes of Reckonings.
 Offer comments on individual posts, or write me directly,

-Click on "Comments" at the end of any post to leave a comment.
+Click on "Comments" at the end of any post to leave a comment; I'll try to understand and respond.
 Click on "ShareThis" to share a post with friends via email or networking sites.
 Subscribe to Reckonings by clicking one of the subscription options in the column on the right.
 (Your email address will never be shared with anyone.)

 * The contrast of chronos and kairos has been well described by my friend Gil Bailie: "In contrast to the word chronos – which means an interval of time, time as chronology, a sequence of identical units of time – kairos refers to a qualitative, not quantitative, experience of time.
 It implies a moment pregnant with consequences and demanding a decision, and, more importantly, the present moment, 'the present time.'"